In the previous post, we began exploring the world of self-organizations.

 the characteristics

-The leadership comes across as predatory and the organizational structure is simple.
+Leadership comes across as predatory and the organizational structure is simple.

-In the modern day it could be associated with street gangs, the Mafia, albeit with some adaptation to modern life.
+Nowadays, it could be associated with street gangs, the Mafia, albeit with some adaptation to modern life.

 The leader is the one who holds the power and must demonstrate it without any sign of vulnerability or doubt.
 To provide stability, the leader surrounds himself with family members and buys their loyalty by sharing the “spoils”.
 Each family member ensures that the people below are aligned.
 In general, there is a lack of hierarchy and formal roles, and for that reason this organization does not have high scalability.
 Thus, the structure is extremely simple, informal, and the leader is in touch with all input and needs from the outside.
 From an organizational perspective, the structure that is generated at this stage can be compared to the “pioneer” stage: a simple structure which is typical of a fledgling organization.